JakaSimonic/ForceFeedback-core-library/README.md

 -to get actuator force you need to call FfbGetFeedbackValue

-The condition effect have not been tested at the moment.
+The condition effects have not been tested at the moment.